-- Many times at the Hog, you wont know what's needed until performers arrive.
+- 1. If you are running sound, contact the talent the week before and ask for their stage needs or stage plot.
+Get their email address from another member or find the talent web page link in our web calendar.
+Many times at the Hog, you wont know what's needed until performers arrive.
 Using the best available knowledge, set up and have ready as much as possible.
 It'll save you time.
 An extra mic or two is OK.
 Just set them aside if not needed.
-Open mic people might use them. - 2.
-When performers are ready for sound check, suggest doing monitor levels first.
-This usually gives the performers a better/clearer sound balance and your monitor volume will usually end up lower important in reducing feedback. - 3.
-Do one person at a time to get a balance between their vocal and instrument(s).
+Open mic people might use them. - When performers are ready for sound check, suggest doing monitor levels first.
+This usually gives the performers a better/clearer sound balance and your monitor volume will usually end up lower - important in reducing feedback. - Do one person at a time to get a balance between their vocal and instrument(s).
 Then add all in the group and ask for their feedback on monitor balance.
 When they are satisfied, bring up and balance the house sound. - 4.
 You may want to ask for each individual again if you're having trouble picking out the individual sounds.
-Use the headset now or during the show to look for a single instrument in the mix, this sometimes helps when trying to adjust or EQ a single mixer input for a particular instrument or voice. - Some performers will ask for specific EQ for their voice or instrument.
+Use the headset now or during the show to look for a single instrument in the mix, this sometimes helps when trying to adjust or EQ a single mixer input for a particular instrument or voice. - 5.
+Some performers will ask for specific EQ for their voice or instrument.
 Generally, roll off (reduce) some low end for vocals and add some highs to brighten, but watch feedback.
 You can ask performers about their preferences, particularly guitars.
-Stay flat for most instruments, however. - 6.
-This is a listening atmosphere.
+Somet may sound brighter with mid-ranges turned down a bit.
+Some guotars may pick up the bass strings more than treble, so reduce base on that channel (except bass fiddle, for example).
+Otherwise, stay flat for most instruments. - We are a listening environment.
 House sound level should not be high.
 Walk around the room and adjust for comfortable acoustic style listening.
 Be able to pick out each voice and instrument. - 7.
 If both the performers and the audience are satisfied with the sound, you've done a good job. - 8.
 If you experience any equipment problems, write it on the clipboard in the closet and when you get home send an email to info@wildhoginthewoods.org describing the problem. - 9.
 Find manuals, tutorials and additional information on our web site at wildhoginthewoods.org/Members/SoundOperations